 Hand-Dipping Beeswax Candles

-Dipping Candles Made with Raw Beeswax
+Dipped Candles with Beeswax

-The wax is used to create the honeycombs that make up the structure of the hive.
-This work requires a lot of effort by the colony.
+Beeswax is a natural wax produced by honey bees.
+Produced by special gland on the bee’s body, the wax is used to create the honeycombs that make up the structure of the hive.

 Dipping candles is a fun and educational activity.
 Once you have finished the project, you will have a better understanding of the time required to keep a homestead going.

-Materials
+Materials & Equipment

 - beeswax

-- dipping container
+- dipping container – heat source

 - proper wick

-Use Clean Beeswax
+Beeswax

 There are many options for getting wax for your project.
 Raw beeswax can be purchased from local beekeepers and of course you can always order wax online.

 Commercial wax is clean and ready to use, raw beeswax may not be clean.
+This is about more than just appearance.
 If the wax is not clean, your candles will not burn well.
+If in doubt, clean your beeswax one more time.

-Purchase or Make a Candle Dipping Vat
+Candle Dipping Vat

 When making beeswax candles with molds, you only need the amount wax needed to fill the mold and the proper sized wick.